Koukoulion

 The koukoulion (Greek: κουκούλιον; Slavonic: kukol) is a traditional headdress worn by monks and certain patriarchs in Eastern Christianity.

 History

 Related to the western cowl, it was the cap worn by Orthodox monks.
-It is shown worn by emperors Michael IV, who died as a monk, in the Madrid Skylitzes.
+It is shown worn by Emperor Michael IV, who died as a monk, in the Madrid Skylitzes.
 Medieval orthodox monks did not have specific habits and uniforms related to the orders as in the West (for example the Benedictine habit or Franciscan habit), but each monastery set its own rules.
 The monks wore a simple cap, often made of coarse and modest fabrics, that was called koukoulion.